czet88/FinetuneCplexParameters/README.md

 ****************************************
-Note: The Makefile contains the local path of CPLEX, you need to update it with you local path before compiling.
+Note: The Makefile contains the local path of CPLEX, you need to update it with your local path before compiling.

 The code generates an executable named "tuner" that can be used to make CPLEX automatically finetune its parameters for your model by solving